 Research PortalAccessing Resources

-Please note, to access any of our resources, you must first obtain an account.
+1. Create an account: To access any of our ARC resources, you must first obtain a Compute Canada account.

 - Access to cloud resources, via RAS or RAC, also requires access to a cloud project.
 For more details on gaining access to a cloud project, see the cloud documentation on our technical wiki.

 2. Default access: All users get access to a basic amount of resources upon the activation of their Compute Canada account.
 This allows users to experiment and start working right away.

 - Compute: CPU and GPU resources are available for opportunistic use (no priority).

 3. Rapid Access Service (RAS): Principal Investigators can request additional storage and cloud resources without having to apply to the Resource Allocation Competitions (RAC), but compute priority can only be increased through RAC.

 Many research groups can meet their needs through RAS alone.
 For more information, please visit our Rapid Access Service page.

 4. Resource Allocation Competitions (RAC): These are peer-reviewed competitions for projects that need resources beyond what is available via RAS.
 There are two main competitions: